-Changes in and Disagreements with Accountants on Accounting and Financial Disclosure
+Changes in and Disagreements with Accountants on Accounting and Financial Disclosure a.
+Audited Financial Statements

 There was no event where P&A and the Company had any disagreement with regard to any matter relating to accounting principles or practices, disclosure of financial statements or auditing scope or procedure.